-F PROJECT DEFINITION DO OCUMENT (PDD) 1.
-General Information n Directorate People Portfolio/Committee Children's Services Project Title School Condition Programme 2017-18 Project Code CA-02073-02- 2 Project Description Department for Education (DfE) annual School Condition Allocation grant funding is awarded to the Local Authority (LA) for the purposes of addressing maintenance issues across the LA maintained schools estate only.
+PROJECT DEFINITION DOCUMENT (PDD) 1.
+General Information Directorate People Portfolio/Committee Children's Services Project Title School Condition Programme 2017-18 Project Code CA-02073-02- 2 Project Description Department for Education (DfE) annual School Condition Allocation grant funding is awarded to the Local Authority (LA) for the purposes of addressing maintenance issues across the LA maintained schools estate only.
 Voluntary Aided schools receive their maintenance funding through a different grant funding scheme and Academies are funded directly by the Education Funding Agency.
-The Birmingham Education Development Plan 2015 - 2020 sets out the strategy for maintenance and sustainability of our school estate.
-An annual School Condition allocation of £12.3m was awarded by DfE for the year 2016/17.
+The Birmingham Education out the strategy for maintenance estate. - An annual School Condition allocation of £12.3m was awarded by DfE for the year 2016/17.
 It is estimated that £11.9m will be received in 2017/18 based upon the 2016/17 allocation adjusted for academy conversions.
-The School Condition Programme aims to address key priority condition items across all Local Authority Maintained schools by allocating the available School Condition grant funding to address highest priority condition need.
-This report sets out the proposed school condition grant spend for 2017-18 (Stage 5) programme together with Priority School Building Programme phase 2 schemes that are being delivered "locally" by BCC.
+The School Condition Procondition items across all allocating the available Scaddress highest priority conditions.
+Local Authority Maintain chool Condition grant ful ned schools by This report sets out the proposed school condition grant spend for 2017-18 (Stage 5) programme together with Priority School Building Programme phase 2 schemes that are being delivered "locally" by BCC.
 It also covers the replacement of structurally failing school buildings funded from a combination of school condition grant and capital receipts.
 The key criterion for prioritisation of planned and unscheduled maintenance projects is to ensure continuity of education in a safe environment.
 This criterion also applies to projects considered under the dual funding initiative.
 In essence, we will prioritise i) condition issues that are most likely to lead to school closures ii) condition issues that pose Health and Safety risks iii) condition issues that must be addressed in order to fulfil statutory compliance obligations.
-There is a substantial gap condition need across the stakeholders will, therefor ongoing shortfall of fundir estate.
-Expectations of e, need to be managed schools and due to the
+There is a substantial gap condition need across the stakeholders will the off ongoing shortfall of fundir estate.
+Expectations of schools and due to the